Upload CSV contact lists to Ometria in the CSV Contact Upload screen.

 Contacts uploaded via CSV retain their subscription status and timestamp unless:

-- they are forcibly opted in or opted out via the Ometria preference centre.
+- they are opted-in or opted-out via the Ometria preference centre, or;

 Upload requirements